 Nonresponse.
 The effect of nonresponse cannot be measured directly, but one indication of its potential effect is the nonresponse rate.
-For the July 2017 basic CPS, the household-level nonresponse rate was 14.4 percent.
-The person-level nonresponse rate for the PPA supplement was an additional 33.0 percent.
+For the July 2019 basic CPS, the household-level unweighted nonresponse rate was 17.67 percent.
+The person-level unweighted nonresponse rate for the Disability supplement was an additional 21.10 percent.

-Since the basic CPS nonresponse rate is a household-level rate and the PPA supplement nonresponse rate is a person-level rate, we cannot combine these rates to derive an overall nonresponse rate.
-Nonresponding households may have fewer persons than interviewed ones, so combining these rates may lead to an overestimate of the true overall nonresponse rate for persons for the PPA supplement.
+Since the basic CPS nonresponse rate is a household-level rate and the disability supplement nonresponse rate is a person-level rate, we cannot combine these rates to derive an overall nonresponse rate.
+Nonresponding households may have fewer persons than interviewed ones, so combining these rates may lead to an overestimate of the true overall nonresponse rate for persons for the disability supplement.

-Sufficient Partial Interview.
+Responses are made up of complete interviews and sufficient partial interviews.
 A sufficient partial interview is an incomplete interview in which the household or person answered enough of the questionnaire for the supplement sponsor to consider the interview complete.
 The remaining supplement questions may have been edited or imputed to fill in missing values.
 Insufficient partial interviews are considered to be nonrespondents.
-Refer to the supplement overview attachment in the technical documentation for the specific questions deemed critical by the sponsor as necessary to be answered in order to be considered a sufficient partial interview.
+Refer to the supplement overview attachment in the technical documentation for the specific questions deemed critical by the sponsor as necessary to answer in order to be considered a sufficient partial interview.

+As a result of sufficient partial interviews being considered responses, individual items/questions have their own response and refusal rates.
 As part of the nonsampling error analysis, the item response rates, item refusal rates, and edits are reviewed.
-For the PPA supplement, the item refusal rates range from 5.3 percent to 6.2 percent.
-The item nonresponse rates range from 0.34 percent to 2.85 percent.
+For the disability supplement, the unweighted item refusal rates range from 0.01 percent to 0.54 percent.
+The unweighted item nonresponse rates range from 0.09 percent to 2.28 percent.

-Coverage.
-The concept of coverage in the survey sampling process is the extent to which the total population that could be selected for sample "covers" the survey's target population.
+Undercoverage.
+The concept of coverage with a survey sampling process is defined as the extent to which the total population that could be selected for sample "covers" the survey's target population.
 Missed housing units and missed people within sample households create undercoverage in the CPS.
-Overall CPS undercoverage for July 2017 is estimated to be about 11 percent.
+Overall CPS undercoverage for July 2019 is estimated to be about 11 percent.
 CPS coverage varies with age, sex, and race.
-Generally, coverage is larger for females than for males and larger for non-Blacks than for Blacks.
+Generally, coverage is higher for females than for males and higher for non-Blacks than for Blacks.
 This differential coverage is a general problem for most household-based surveys.

-The CPS weighting procedure partially corrects for bias from undercoverage, but biases may still be present when people who are missed by the survey differ from those interviewed in ways other than age, race, sex, Hispanic origin, and state of residence.
+The CPS weighting procedure mitigates bias from undercoverage, but biases may still be present when people who are missed by the survey differ from those interviewed in ways other than age, race, sex, Hispanic origin, and state of residence.
 How this weighting procedure affects other variables in the survey is not precisely known.
 All of these considerations affect comparisons across different surveys or data sources.

 A common measure of survey coverage is the coverage ratio, calculated as the estimated population before poststratification divided by the independent population control.
+Table

-Table 2 shows July 2017 CPS coverage ratios by age and sex for certain race and Hispanic groups.
+1 shows July 2019 CPS coverage ratios by age and sex for certain race and Hispanic groups.
 The CPS coverage ratios can exhibit some variability from month to month.

-Table 2.
-Current Population Survey Coverage Ratios: July 2017
+Table 1.
+Current Population Survey Coverage Ratios: July 2019